Vitamin E Beats Drug in Slowing Alzheimer’s Progression

 Multiple studies have also found that tocotrinols are significantly beneficial to cardiovascular health.

 A mix of different forms of Vitamin E can be found with a diverse diet containing whole grain foods, whole rice, coconut and palm foods.
 This combination will provide both tocotrienols and tocopherols.

 Dysken MW, Sano M, Asthana S, Vertrees JE, Pallaki M, Llorente M, Love S, Schellenberg GD, McCarten JR, Malphurs J, Prieto S, Chen P, Loreck DJ, Trapp G, Bakshi RS, Mintzer JE, Heidebrink JL, Vidal-Cardona A, Arroyo LM, Cruz AR, Zachariah S, Kowall NW, Chopra MP, Craft S, Thielke S, Turvey CL, Woodman C, Monnell KA, Gordon K, Tomaska J, Segal Y, Peduzzi PN, Guarino PD.
-Effect of vitamin E and memantine on functional decline in Alzheimer disease: the TEAM-AD VA cooperative randomized trial.
+Effect of vitamin E and memantine on Alzheimer disease: the TEAM-AD VA cooperative randomized trial.
 JAMA.
 2014 Jan 1;311(1):33-44. doi: 10.1001/jama.2013.282834.

 Sano M, Ernesto C, Thomas RG, Klauber MR, Schafer K, Grundman M, Woodbury P, Growdon J, Cotman CW, Pfeiffer E, Schneider LS, Thal LJ.
 A controlled trial of selegiline, alpha-tocopherol, or both as treatment for Alzheimer’s disease.
 The Alzheimer’s Disease Cooperative Study.
 N Engl J Med.
 1997 Apr 24;336(17):1216-22.